 This perspective explores interventions by several organisations that take a more nuanced approach to making digital literacy initiatives more gender-inclusive.
-Pi Jam Foundation works towards a sustainable holistic ecosystem to ensure digital equity and nurture 21st-century skills like problem-solving and computational thinking in young students.
+Pi Jam works towards solving the challenge of access and affordability by providing digital devices at the school level and employing computers to create curiosity and scientific temper in young students.
 Peepul, in coordination with the Madhya Pradesh government, takes a systemic approach by creating gender-sensitive curricula and focusing on teacher training - their efforts are made scalable with technology integration.
 Centre for Catalysing Change's mission is to equip and empower around 10,000 adolescent girls from rural, tribal and vulnerable regions of Jharkhand and Chhattisgarh through their digital literacy programmes such as Akanksha and Badhtey Kadam.
 On the other hand, organisations such as Milaan serve to bridge the gap between parents and their understanding of the benefits of technology, addressing parental fears and concerns through workshops and personal discussions.